-Where to advertise your Kickstarter campaign depends entirely on how much prep work you’ve done & the channels you’re adding to your funnel.
+Where to advertise and promote your Kickstarter campaign depends entirely on how much prep work you’ve done & the channels you’re adding to your funnel.

 It’s important to note that without a strong promotion strategy, it will be hard for your campaign to be successful.
 The trick to succeeding on Kickstarter is a great promotion + content strategy to get your project out there topping hundreds of thousands of other projects.